How fall sales result in more money for your school

 Fall Fundraising Capitalizes on Energy

-School fundraisers rely on the energy and input of students, parents and volunteers to be successful.
+School fundraisers rely on students, parents, and volunteers' energy and input to succeed.
 That energy tends to be higher earlier in the school year as students enter a new grade with renewed vigor and personal goals to succeed.
 Your fundraiser can benefit from this added excitement and freshness by starting earlier in the year.

-Consider also that—despite busy schedules and adjusting to a new routine—teachers and students tend to have time to do more during these earlier months of the school year.
-That’s because fall fundraising avoids mandatory conflicts like standardized testing and final exams.
-Students are able to focus on earning prizes and educators and parents are able to focus on raising money without the worry of it interfering with key academic requirements.
+Consider also that—despite busy schedules and adjusting to a new routine—teachers and students tend to have time to do more during these earlier school year months.
+Fall fundraising avoids mandatory conflicts like standardized testing and final exams.
+Students can focus on earning prizes, and educators and parents can focus on raising money without worrying about it interfering with essential academic requirements.

 Fall Fundraising Leaves Time to Earn More

-Our mission is to assist every school in meeting their fundraising goals, and we hope you can accomplish annually through a single successful fundraising program.
+Our mission is to assist every school in meeting its fundraising goals, and we hope you can accomplish this annually through a single successful fundraising program.

-Throughout the year, however, schools may uncover new needs, set new goals, or simply need a little bit more than expected.
+Throughout the year, however, schools may uncover new needs, set new goals, or need more than expected.
 Sponsoring a fundraising program during the fall allows fundraising volunteers to evaluate the success and determine if anything else needs to be done.
-If funding gaps still remain, a fall fundraising affords ample time to reach out to corporate donors or try some other grassroots strategies for fundraising.
+If funding gaps remain, a fall fundraiser affords ample time to reach out to corporate donors or try other grassroots strategies for fundraising.

 Fall Fundraising Positions Your School for Success